Dr. Liz Millward holds a BA(Hons) from Nottingham University, and an MA and PhD in Women’s Studies from York University.

 Honours Thesis supervision:

-Supervisory areas: feminist geography; feminist theory; gender and mobility; gender and British colonial history; lesbian and gay history.
+Supervisory areas: feminist geography; feminist theory; gender and mobility; gender and British colonial history; lesbian history.

 Millward, Liz.
 Making a Scene: Lesbians and Community across Canada, 1964-84.
 Vancouver: UBC Press, 2015.